Maintaining F-1 Status

 You will need to complete the following to obtain a Social Security Number:

-- Obtain the Social Security Application packet.
-Hard copies are available at the CIS office.
+- Obtain the Social Security Number Application Packet.

 - Get an Employer Letter from the department that hired you.
 Email the letter to email@example.com.